 Assignment 1 | Digital Resource Design Pitch Video with Design Note (Individual)

-The purpose of this assignment is to provide you with the opportunity to frame a work or study-based problem of practice (PoP) that might be solved, in part or in full, with a digital learning resource.
+The purpose of this assignment is to provide you with the opportunity to frame a work, life, or study-based problem of practice (PoP) that might be solved, in part or in full, with a digital learning resource.
 Toward this purpose, this assignment will provide you with practice conducting a human-centered needs assessment to learn from potential participants that may engage with your proposed resource.
-An additional element toward fulfilling the purpose of the assignment will be the creation of a video that could be used to pitch your idea to your participants, work team, or manager, The final element of this assignment will be a Design Note that helps explain your rationale and evidence you have gathered that support your design proposal.
+An additional element toward fulfilling the purpose of the assignment will be the creation of a video that could be used to pitch your idea to your participants, a work team, or a manager, The final element of this assignment will be a Design Note that helps explain your rationale and evidence you have gathered that support your design proposal.
 This assignment helps determine your achievement of course Learning Outcome A – identify a need that can be met by a digital learning resource.

 Study a variety of video techniques, script, record and edit a short design pitch video that describes a problem of practice that you believe a digital learning resource can help to solve.
 Include information about your context, the context of potential learners that might use your resource, what you learned from potential users in your Empathy phase, and based on what you’ve learned so far, what you propose to design as your main project for this course.